delmosaurio/scriptme/README.md

-# Scriptme
+# Scriptme - under development

- Scriptme is a smart-template engine written in [Node.js](http://nodejs.org/) inspired by script-host platform like php+html but using javascript code, you cant make text/plain, source code or anything you want
+ Scriptme is a smart-template engine written in [Node.js](http://nodejs.org/) inspired by script-host platform like php+html but using nodejs code, you cant make text/plain, source code or anything you want from templates

- *This project still remains as an idea.
-I'm working on it.*

 ### npm install